 Notes: Variables HER190b, HER290b, and HER390b contain hours of exposure to Ramadan during the first, second, and third 90-day periods (trimesters) before birth.
 Variables DER190b, DER290b, and DER390b contain days of and ER190b, ER290b, and ER390b are dummy variables for exposure to Ramadan during the trimesters.
-F_HER190b, F_HER290b, and F_HER390b contain hours exposure to Ramadan during the trimesters for those who were exposed to a full 30-day Ramadan during the three trimesters, while P_HERstart and P_HERend contain hours of exposure to Ramadan for those who were partially exposed at the beginning and end of the 270-day period, respectively.
+F.HER190b, F.HER290b, and F.HER390b contain hours exposure to Ramadan during the trimesters for those who were exposed to a full 30-day Ramadan during the three trimesters, while P.HERstart and P.HERend contain hours of exposure to Ramadan for those who were partially exposed at the beginning and end of the 270-day period, respectively.
 Each set of coefficients are estimated in a regression for subgroup of 4 years old children specified by sex and mother's religion.
-Control variables in the regressions are children's age in days, children's year, month, and order of birth, parents' education, mothers' height, and households' wealth indicator.
+Control variables in the regressions are children's age in days, children's year, month, and order of birth, an urban/rural indicator, a variable that indicates country and province of residence, parents' age at children's birth, parents' education, mothers' height, and households' wealth indicator.
 The regressions that use both Muslims' and non-Muslims' information (their results are reported under "All") contain the full set of interaction terms in which Muslim dummy is interacted with all of the explanatory variables.
 Obs. is the abbreviation for number of observations.
 Standard errors, presented in parentheses, are clustered at country level.
 The statistical significance levels at the 1, 5, and 10 percent are indicated by , , and , respectively.